Princess Charlotte Is The Best Big Sister Ever

 Of course, some would say that Charlotte is only taking after her big brother George.
 Described as “protective,” George has always played an important role in the young princess’s life.
 Many sources state that George and Charlotte are close, and it seems as if Charlotte and Louis will enjoy a similar rapport.

 The elder royal siblings have captured the hearts and imaginations of the public.
 Their relationship seems so typical of siblings all over the world.
 Who could ever forget George’s first day at school?
-Charlotte was so upset that she started crying when she said goodbye to him at school, according to Daily Star.
-The duo have also enjoyed some friendly brother-sister rivalry.
+Charlotte was so upset that she started crying when she said goodbye to him at school, according to the Daily Star.
+The duo has also enjoyed some friendly brother-sister rivalry.
 The prince has reportedly teased, “I’m the king of the castle,” with his little sister retorting, “So am I!”

 The very young Prince Louis has so much going for him already.
 He was born on England’s patron saint’s holiday, St. George’s Day, on April 23.
 His parents are two of the most popular living royals, and his siblings have a proven track record of looking after each other.
 And with the best big sister by his side, young Louis’ life will be that much sweeter.